narengan/cis/managing-for-reliability.md

 Generally, our recommended best practices are these:

- * Set up your DNS to take advantage of IBM CIS proxy servers
+ * Set up your DNS to take advantage of IBM CIS proxy servers and other features
- * Use a Global Load Balancer to distribute traffic evenly
+ * Use a Global Load Balancer to distribute your site traffic evenly
- * Set up approproate Page Rules to manage your caching and other options
+ * Set up appropriate Page Rules to manage your caching and other options

 Each of these items provides certain functionality you can use to create a more reliable CIS deployment.

 Notice that the CIS interface is organized into sections for security, reliability, and perfomance.
-The main navigation menu is shown in the following figure:
+The main navigation menu is shown in the following figure, in which DNS and Global Load Balancing are revealed:

 ![Left navigation DNS ](images/cis-left-navigation.png)

 ## Setting up DNS

- * DNS
+ To get started setting up your DNS configuration, select **DNS** from the navigation menu, as shown previously.

  For more information about settng up and managing your DNS for reliability, please [refer to this document]().

-## DNS

 ## Setting up Global Load Balancing

+To get started setting up your Global Load Balancer, select **Global Load Balancer** from the navigation menu, as shown previously.

  For more information about settng up and managing your Load Balancers, please [refer to this document]().